SleeplessByte/media-types-ruby/README.md

 ## Key Type Validation

-When interacting with Ruby objects defined by your MediaType, you want to avoid having them looking up a value and getting `nil`, just because they used the wrong key type.
+When interacting with Ruby objects defined by your MediaType, you want to avoid getting `nil` values, just because the the wrong key type is being used (e.g. `obj['foo']` instead of `obj[:foo]`).
 To this end, the library provides the ability to specify the expected type of keys in a MediaType; by default symbol keys are expected.

 ### Setting Key Type Expectations